christopheraue/m-ruby-concurrently/USAGE.md

 You can use concurrent procs the same way you use regular procs.
 They can be passed around, called multiple times with different arguments and so on.

-### Running them
+### Calling concurrent procs

-A concurrent proc has four methods to run it.
+A concurrent proc has four methods to call it.

 The first two run the concurrent proc immediately:

-* {Concurrently::Proc#call}: Blocks the (root or concurrent) evaluation it has been called from.
+* {Concurrently::Proc#call}: Blocks the (root or proc) evaluation it has been called from.
 Just like a normal proc does.
-But if it needs to wait for something (like I/O) it won't block any other concurrent evaluations.
+But if it needs to wait for something it won't block other evaluations.
-* {Concurrently::Proc#call_nonblock}: Won't block the (root or concurrent) evaluation it has been called from if it needs to wait for something (like I/O).
-In that case, it returns right away with a {Concurrently::Proc::Evaluation proxy for the evaluation} to control it.
+* {Concurrently::Proc#call_nonblock}: Won't block the (root or proc) evaluation it has been called from if it needs to wait for something.
+In such a case, it returns its {Concurrently::Proc::Evaluation evaluation} right away.

 The other two schedule the concurrent proc to run in the background.
 It won't run right away and will be started during the next iteration of the event loop:

-* {Concurrently::Proc#call_detached}: Returns a {Concurrently::Proc::Evaluation
+* {Concurrently::Proc#call_detached}: Returns an {Concurrently::Proc::Evaluation
-  proxy for the evaluation} to control it.
+  evaluation} to control it.
 * {Concurrently::Proc#call_and_forget}: Forgets about the evaluation.
 It cannot be controlled any further.